dustttech/Dustaurant/README.md

 # Dustaurant
 clone template from https://preview.colorlib.com/theme/feliciano/index.html

-this project was made with pure javascript, html and css . using google maps api for the location and fontawesome,flaticon for icon .
+this project was made with pure javascript, html and css .
+Using google maps API for the location and Fontawesome, Flaticon for icon decoration.
 It has 7 page in total :
     Home (index).
     About .
     Menu .